The Second District in My New York Series

 The First Layer: Construction and Technique

-Why This District?
+Why This District Affects Me

-I've been to New York twice, and this particular district continues to fascinate me.
-Everything is tall, modern, and massive—skyscrapers dominating the skyline, alongside buildings that have been standing for a hundred years.
+Everything is tall here.
+Skyscrapers dominate the skyline, art deco buildings that have stood for a century, modern glass towers that capture and reflect the light.
 That mix of old and new, of vertical grandeur and historic architecture, is what makes this neighborhood so special.

 What I want to convey with this work is the grandeur of NYC—the massiveness and solidity that the city exudes.
 The colors and composition should make that energy and scale palpable, even on a 50x60cm canvas.
+It's a translation of sensation into geometry, of experience into color.

 Contrast in Color and Character